Venu419/Decision-Tree/README.md

 This project uses the **Decision Tree Classifier** to predict whether a person is likely to have heart disease or not, based on various health-related features.

-> 📘 Designed for beginners — if you’ve passed 12th grade and know some Python, you can follow this easily!
+> 📘 Designed for beginners — if you  a basic knowledge on GitHub, VS Code and know some Python, you can follow this easily!

 ---